Integrating other migrants from outside Europe

 Calls for proposals - European Integration Fund

 This page describes the European Fund for the Integration of Third Country Nationals, also known as the European Integration Fund (EIF), and how you can apply for funding.
-The EIF is a European Commission fund that started in 2007, it will run until 31 December 2013 and is planned over 2 separate 3-year funding periods.
+The EIF is a European Commission fund that started in 2007 and will run until 31 December 2013.

 The EIF is aimed at newly arrived legal migrants (known as 'third country nationals') who:

 - have arrived in the UK within the last 10 years; and

 - are not asylum seekers, refugees or European Economic Area (EEA) nationals; and

 - have not come to the UK in a temporary visa category (for example, as a student).